-Anticipated timeline Group Discussions via Collaborate

-1 September TBA

-2 October TBA

-3 November TBA

-Case study On or before Sunday, December 5, you will complete and submit a case study of about 1500-2000 words (six to eight pages; not including contents, references or appendices) drawing on your experience or your observation of a project, program or issue in your workplace.
-This assignment provides you with an opportunity to develop the reportwriting skills necessary in today's workplace.
+Anticipated timeline Group Discussions via Collaborate 1 September TBA 2 October TBA 3 November TBA I will be in touch at the beginning of the term to set up our discussion days/times for each month and explain what each monthly check-in entails.
+Case study On or before Sunday, December 3 , you will complete and submit a case study of about 1500-2000 words (six to eight pages; not including contents, references or appendices) drawing on your experience or your observation of a project, program or issue in your workplace.
+This assignment provides you with an opportunity to develop the report-writing skills necessary in today's workplace.
 Academically, it is your opportunity to analyze and reflect on a specific case of public relations practice.
 You will analyze your case in the context of what you have learned in the classroom about public relations.
-In the case study, you will: Discuss how public relations is practiced in an organizational context, with reference • to a specific case.
-Present your subject by identifying its specific and measurable communication ٠ objectives.
-Analyze your case by identifying and applying a relevant public relations theory ٠ and/or by researching and integrating historical precedents.
+In the case study, you will: Discuss how public relations is practiced in an organizational context, with reference to a specific case.
+Present your subject by identifying its specific and measurable communication objectives.
+Analyze your case by identifying and applying a relevant public relations theory and/or by researching and integrating historical precedents.
 Show how successful outcomes are or could be evaluated.
-Draw sound conclusions and make feasible and valid recommendations that may be • applicable to future cases.
+Draw sound conclusions and make feasible and valid recommendations that may be applicable to future cases.
 Case Study Details You will receive more detailed guidelines about preparing your case study on our course moodle site.
 We will also plan to discuss this during one of our agreed-upon discussion times, and we can meet for additional drop-in support sessions as needed while you complete this project.
-Your learning is at the centre of this course.
-The Mount as a whole is committed to Learning supports supporting you as a unique learner.
+Learning supports Your learning is at the centre of this course.
+The Mount as a whole is committed to supporting you as a unique learner.
 The university offers a variety of resources, services, strategies and practices to support learning.
 If you require academic accommodation please contact me and Accessibility Services as early in the term as possible.
 I encourage you to draw on the variety of learning supports provided by the Mount to help you in time of need and to help you continue to develop as a learner.
 Please see Appendix A for additional information on the list of free and confidential services available at our university.